Select PCO2 units and Submit.

 Sea Level Diagram: Above, enter the Units for PCO2.
 The Interactive Diagram (Schlichtig R, Grogono AW, and Severinghaus JW) will provide a text explanation3 for every combination of pH and PCO2.

 The red and blue radiating zones accurately represent each group.
 However, a few individuals will lie outside each zone; so, always examine the patient carefully as well!

 The Two Axes are the Respiratory Component (PCO2) and the Metabolic Component, Standard Base Excess (SBE).
 Also plotted are the pH and the Bicarbonate but, alone, neither measures the Respiratory nor the Metabolic Component.

-High Altitude: For accurate results above 1500 meters (4,920 feet) use the Hight Altitude Version.
+High Altitude: For accurate results above 1500 meters (4,920 feet) use the High Altitude Version4.

 Acid-Base Diagrams: Many diagrams have been devised to represent the relationship between arterial PCO2 and pH.
 The best known is probably the Siggaard-Andersen Acid-Base Diagram1 (S-A Diagram) shown here with typical zones.
 However, the axes for the PCO2 and [H+] concentrations are logarithmic, the zones are irregular and curvilinear, and the Lines for Standard Base Excess (SBE) are oblique implying that SBE is dependent on the pH and PCO2 rather than one of the two independent variables controlling the pH.

 The S-A Diagram provided the data for the new diagram which uses linear scales for the respiratory and metabolic components.
 The pH and bicarbonate become oblique dependent variables.
 These features make the new diagram easier to understand and use.